Badge Evidence | Completed Courses (4 Hours Each)

 Ethical behavior in recruitment is essential to student and institutional success, and is a crucial component of a compliant institution.
 This course provides a framework to evaluate your current admissions interview process and offers new tools that allow for meaningful connections with today's students.
 An ethical enrollment process will help your students make their own best decisions and will increase the effectiveness of your admissions personnel.

-Questioning and listening are essential elements of communication—especially when working with students.
+Questioning and listening are essential elements of communication - especially when working with students.
 This course provides an in-depth understanding of the purpose of skillful listening, and how this is necessary to be the most effective in your position.
 In addition, this course provides an in-depth understanding of the purpose and types of meaningful questions.
-You’ll be introduced to the fundamentals of both questioning and listening, as well as new tools and techniques to help you refine your questioning and listening skills.
+You'll be introduced to the fundamentals of both questioning and listening, as well as new tools and techniques to help you refine your questioning and listening skills.

-The purpose of this course is to improve the relationship and dynamics between the admissions representative and prospective students to ensure an educational goal is soundly met.
-The relationship cycle, the importance of relationships, and the process of finalizing the enrollment are discussed.
 The goal of this course is to help develop a better understanding of the topic and produce tangible resources to help implement plans, strategies, and ideas at your school.
 In addition to lecture videos, links to possible resources, and assessments, you will be able to utilize the Journal and Learning Activities.

-This course is designed to assist personnel at all levels of an educational institution in the understanding of the provisions of Title IX of the Education Amendments of 1972 ("Title IX"), and the Clery Act as it was amended in the Violence Against Women Reauthorization Act of 2013. (“VAWA”).
-These laws require that all individuals in an educational institution understand and comply with the laws in terms of what is prohibited behavior in relation to sexual harassment and/or sexual violence, and what steps are to be followed when such prohibited conduct occurs.
+This course is designed to assist personnel at all levels of an educational institution in the understanding of the provisions of Title IX of the Education Amendments of 1972 ("Title IX") as amended on August 1, 2024, and the Clery Act as amended in the Violence Against Women Reauthorization Act of 2013 ("VAWA").
+These laws require that all individuals in an educational institution understand and comply with the laws in terms of what is prohibited behavior in relation to sex-based harassment and/or sexual violence, and what steps are to be followed when such prohibited conduct occurs.
 This course gives the participants information about the laws, as well as procedures to follow, to provide for the rights of all individuals under the laws.
 It also provides additional resources to assist educational institutions in continuing to build and strengthen their Title IX and VAWA policies, procedures and training throughout the year.

 The Family Educational Rights and Privacy Act of 1974 (FERPA or the Buckley Amendment) is a federal law in the United States designed to provide students with access to, and the privacy of, their educational records.
 The law applies to students in higher education and educational institutions that receive funding under a program administered by the U.S. Department of Education.
 This course is designed to provide participants with a working knowledge of FERPA guidelines to ensure proper handling of educational records and other institutional requirements.